Training - Fire Team Leader Scenario: Break Contact

 Hit Rules

-- Must retreat and wait ~60 seconds before continuing puruit and engagement
+- Must retreat and break visual contact before continuing pursuit and engagement

 - Unlimited lives/respawns